Friday, September 28, 2018

-Since ancient times, the Kurds or Kurdish people have occupied the area northeast of Mesopotamia known as Kurdistan.
+Since ancient times, the Kurds have occupied an area northeast of Mesopotamia known as Kurdistan.
 However, that area today is divided among Turkey, Iraq, Iran, and Syria.
+When the Church Council of Nicaea was held in A.D.
+325, there were Christian representatives from the Kurdish region.
+That is the council that formulated the Nicene Creed.

-There are about 30 million Kurdish people.
-Most of them live in the countries mentioned above, while the rest are scattered in Europe, the United States, and other parts of the world.
+Today, there are about 30 million Kurdish people.
+Most of them live in the countries mentioned above, while the rest are scattered throughout Europe, the United States, and other parts of the world.
 For many decades, they have been struggling to unify their homeland and gain independence and identity.

 Heavenly Father, I intercede for the Kurdish people.
 Send the light of your Son, Jesus our Lord, to shine in the hearts of millions of Kurds.
 Open their hearts to accept Jesus Christ as their Savior.